Ciela-Institute/caustics/paper.md

 written using the `numba` [@numba] package which compiles python code into lower level C code.
 The left plot shows that `caustics` suffers from a significant overhead compared with `Lenstronomy`, which is nearly twice as fast as the "caustics unbatched cpu" line.
-This occurs because `caustics` is written in Python and has a certain amount of computational overhead due to being an interpreted language.
+This occurs because the pure Python (intepreted language) elements of `caustics` are much slower than the C/Cuda PyTorch backends (compiled language), this is most pronounced when fewer computations are needed to perform a simulation.
 Despite this overhead, `caustics` showcases a strong performance when using the batched GPU setting, especially in the more realistic scenario with extra computations in the simulator including 4x oversampling of the raytracing and the PSF convolution.

 ![Runtime comparisons for a simple lensing setup.
 We compare the amount of time taken (y-axis) to generate a certain number of lensing realizations (x-axis) where a Sérsic model is lensed by an SIE mass distribution.
 For CPU calculations we use `Intel Gold 6148 Skylake` and for the GPU we use a `NVIDIA V100`, all tests were done at 64 bit precision.
 On the left, the lensing system is sampled 128 pixel resolution only at pixel midpoints.
 On the right, a more realistic simulation includes upsampled pixels and PSF convolution.
 From the two tests we see varying performance enhancements from compiled, unbatched, batched, multi-threaded, and GPU processing setups.\label{fig:runtime}](media/runtime_comparison_img.png)